vuejs/vitepress/docs/en/reference/default-theme-home-page.md

   // The image is displayed next to the text and tagline area. image?: ThemeableImage

-  // Action buttons to display in home hero section. actions?: HeroAction[]
+  // Action buttons to display in the home hero section. actions?: HeroAction[]
 }